-Wage subsidy (töötasu hüvitis) was a benefit for the employees whose employers face difficulties due to Covid-19 outbreak.
-It was paid between March and June 2020.
+Wage compensation (töötasu hüvitis) was a benefit for the employees whose employers face difficulties due to Covid-19 outbreak.
+Firstly, it was paid at the beginning of the crsis between March and June 2020.
+This measure was renewed with slightly different conditions between March and May 2021, when stricter restrictions were imposed.
 This subsidy depends on previous earnings.

 The unit of analysis is an individual person.
-To be considered eligible, a person must be employed, work for an employer who faces difficulties due to covid-crisis (e.g. turnover has decreased).5
+To be considered eligible, a person must be employed, work for an employer who faces difficulties due to covid-crisis (e.g., turnover has decreased).